Aster Berkhof (1920-2020): The Man of 101 Books and Too Little Recognition

+Writer Aster Berkhof died on 29 September 2020.
+He turned 100 years old.
 In Flemish libraries, for many years, his novels would be some of the most frequently checked out items.
-However, in the official annals of literature, a mere two lines are dedicated to author Aster Berkhof – who celebrated his one hundredth birthday on 18 June.
+However, in the official annals of literature, a mere two lines are dedicated to the author.
 The popular novelist was never awarded many important literary prizes.
 Still, he deserves a lot more recognition, as next to books we would consider ‘light reading’, he also wrote several ‘serious’ novels, which aptly capture societal developments in Flanders in the aftermath of World War II.

 ‘I love Earth, yet live at odds with the world,’ Berkhof writes about himself in De zomer en ik (The Summer and I), a collection of autobiographical notes published in 1982.
 He continues to present himself as having great expectations for nature, as a sun-worshipper (he never writes in summer, that is when he wants to live), longing for the outdoors and manual labour, with a penchant for simple yet tasty food (and also: ‘I think making love is a pleasurable pastime’).
 You cannot disconnect him from this vitality; he will propagate it for eternity.